sagemath/trac_to_gh/Issue 1845.md

 # Issue 1845: [with patch, spkg] list_plot3d should be able to accept lists of points in arbitrary positions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1845

 Original creator: jkantor